Public excluded from show this year

 Rising wage and compliance costs were another contributing factor while the prevailing economic conditions were likely to affect the show’s main income streams of sponsorship, exhibitors and gate revenue, he said.

-The association secured a $1m loan from the Christchurch City Council in November 2021.
-The board was also close to concluding a commercial transaction with the Christchurch City Council which would result in land the association held a 100-year lease on being transferred to the council for public use.
+The association secured a $1 million loan from the Christchurch City Council in November 2021.
+The board was also close to concluding a commercial transaction with the council which would result in land the association held a 100-year lease on being transferred to the council for public use.

 In the 2023 annual report, director audit and risk Steve Barry said the rezoning of the Wigram Rd land had the potential to deliver a significant opportunity to both parties and to be the source of the repayment of the loan.